h00die-gr3y/h00die-gr3y.github.io/_pages/module-development.md

 toc_sticky: true
 ---

-This repository contains private developed Metasploit modules that can be reused freely.
+This page contains private developed Metasploit modules that can be reused freely.
+Most of these modules are already added to the mainstream of Metasploit, but feel free to download them from [here](https://github.com/h00die-gr3y/Metasploit).

 ## Modules Installation
 1. Copy the files with the rb extension to your local Metasploit module directory -> `~/.msf4/modules/...`